ubc/aws-eks-terraform/README.md

 ## Support

-  Unfortunatly no Support will be provided for this project unless requested by UBC Staff or Faculty.
-This code is to be used as is.
+  Unfortunatly **No Support** will be provided for this repsoitory unless requested by UBC Staff or Faculty.
+This code is to be used **as is**.
 Use at your own risk!

-  That being said, feel free to contact Rahim Khoja rahim.khoja@ubc.ca, in the offchance he feels like providing additional support.
+  That being said, feel free to contact **[Rahim Khoja](rahim.khoja@ubc.ca)**, in the offchance he feels like providing additional support.

 ## References